ChristophP/redux-elm-subscriptions/README.md

 and not use lifecycle hooks which couples rendering to functionality.
-This package revolves around the idea that some of the events you listen to are global and come from a world "outside" of your application like: global mouse events, timers and animation frame callbacks, window focus and blur etc.
+This package revolves around the idea that some of the events you listen to are global and come from a world "outside" of your application like:

+- global mouse events
+- timers and animation frame callbacks
+- window focus and blur etc.
+- listening to websocket messages

 So instead of this in a component file ...